Classical (Formal) Music Compared to “Popular” Music

 Opera, free from the constraints of the church that commissioned so much music in the Baroque Period, was a very “popular” form of music, especially in Italy and many operas (especially the Italian ones) were not “high-brow” compositions, intended only for a very knowledgeable and cultured audience.
 They are often basically just glorified soap operas with very attractive (and popular) music.
-The frontier between “serious” opera and “popular” opera (opera buffa in Italy, Music Hall and Shows in anglo countries, French Operette, Spanish Zarzuela etc) is often very vague
+The frontier between “serious” opera and “popular” opera is often very vague.

 - Astor Piazzola‘s music is mostly in the form of the Argentinian Tango but is profoundly serious and lyrical: is it “popular” or “classical”?

-- how should we classify the music of Johann Strauss, Bernstein, Gershwin and Joplin …… and Bartok’s Rumanian Dances etc etc etc ?
+- how should we classify the music of Johann Strauss, Bernstein, Gershwin and Joplin …… and Bartok’s Rumanian Dances etc?

 But we can also loosen up in our “classical” repertoire, taking every opportunity to find moments of lightness, simple pleasure and happiness, as well as emotional depth and suffering!
 Whereas we may not find much of this lightness in Beethoven we can find loads of it in many (if not most) other “classical” composers (Mozart, Mendelssohn, Rossini and Schubert come to mind immediately).
 So much of the music of supposedly “classical” composers was actually the popular music of their time, especially in the Renaissance and Pre-Baroque times.